ElGeroIngles/humanoid-villagers/guidelines.md

         - Fix broken chances between players and random skins/names in the pool.

 - Done:
+    - Add missing settings to the dialog menu to customize them.
     - Setting to allow for conversations between Humans (defaults to true).
     - Setting to transform naturally spawning villagers from structures (and zombified ones too once they have been cured) to Humans, transform all villagers to Humans or only transform the specified entities to Humans (defaults to only villagers from villages).
     - Add support for baby villagers.